yahonda/rails-dev-box/README.md

-# A Virtual Machine for Ruby on Rails Core Development with Oracle database
+# A Virtual Machine for Ruby on Rails Core Development with Oracle Database

 ## Introduction

-This project supports to provide a Oracle database support on top of rails-dev-box.
+This project provides Oracle Database support on top of rails-dev-box.

 ## Requirements